Science

 STEM Trip to Tees Works 27.02.23

-On Monday, another visit to the Tees Works site was made.
-This time, 10 students from year 5 had the opportunity to meet with Andrew from Spark.
-The children learned about the history of this site and the steel works that were once a huge employer of the area to now and what the future now looks like for the area.
+On Monday, 10 students from year 5 had the opportunity to meet with Andrew from Spark at Tees Works.
+The children learned about the history of this site and the steel works that were once a huge employer of the area.
+They also discussed what the future now looks like for the area.
 The children learned about why this location was a good one for international links and why companies from all over the world were choosing to locate their factories and offices right here in Tees Valley.
-We were able to research some of the companies and found out the companies specialised in green energy and how this could effect employment in the local area and the knock on effect this will have to the local economy.
+We were able to research some of the companies and found out about which companies specialised in green energy and how this could effect employment in the local area and the knock on effect this will have to the local economy.

 Here are some pictures from the afternoon -